wuxxin/welltrack/dev/development.md

-# Project Layout & Architecture for WellTrack
+# Project Development Documentation

+## Files and Directories Layout

-## Development Documents
+### Development Documents

-Files:

 - dev/system-workflow.md: Development process and coding conventions.
 - dev/product-requirements.md: High-level functional and non-functional requirements.
-- dev/project-structure.md: (This file) The file and architectural overview.
+- dev/development.md: (This file) The project file layout, architectural overview and developer guidlines for working with project.
+- dev/product-specifications.md: Low-Level functional and non-functional specifications.
 - dev/tasks.md: A living document tracking already completed and new to be done tasks.

-## User Documentation
+### User Documentation

-Files:

 - README.md: A user centric view on howto use the app.
 It is the primary source of user documentation and should be kept in sync with new features, including adding new sections and placeholders for screenshots.
 - assets/*.png: The screenshots mainly used for README.md
 - docs: a mostly symlinked directory (including ../README.md and ../assests, and ../src/welltrack/icon*) for mkdocs

-## Software

 ### Main Welltrack Webapp Software and Assets

-Files:

 - src/welltrack:
     - welltrack.html: The main application file containing all HTML, CSS, and JavaScript